wallarm/product-documentation/docs/latest/about-wallarm/detecting-vulnerabilities.md

 # Detecting vulnerabilities

 Due to negligence or inadequate information when building or implementing an application, it can be vulnerable to attacks.
-From this article, you will learn how the Wallarm API Security Platform detects application vulnerabilities enabling you to enhance system security.
+From this article, you will learn how the Wallarm platform detects application vulnerabilities enabling you to enhance system security.

 ## What is a vulnerability?